Supabase Pricing 2026: Complete Cost Breakdown (Free to Enterprise)

 • Cost: Starts at $599 per month, which includes Pro plan access for all projects, plus usage.

-• Best For: Development agencies, larger companies with multiple development teams, and businesses needing features like SSO and detailed audit logs.
+• Best For: Development agencies, larger companies with multiple development teams, and businesses needing features like SSO, SOC2/ISO 27001 compliance, audit logging, and 14-day backup retention.

 4. The Enterprise Plan